|

 His research interests include Cognitive Science, Big Data, Bioinformatics, Intelligent Data Mining Algorithms and Applications, Computer Vision and Image Processing, Brain Computer/Machine Interface, Machine Intelligence, Intelligent Informatics, Smart Grid, Intelligent Fault Diagnosis Systems, Prognosis and Health Management, Soft-Computing in Modelling and Control, Internet of Things/ Cyber Physical Systems, Intelligent Agents and their Applications, Fuzzy Logic and Controllers, Deep Learning of Neural and Fuzzy Networks, Machine Learning Algorithms, Computational Intelligence.
 He authored and co-authored more than 190 research papers.

+Dr. Verma is an IETE Fellow.
+He is currently serving as an Editor of the IETE Technical Review Journal, an Associate Editor of the IEEE Computational Intelligence Magazine, an Associate Editor of the Transactions of the Institute of Measurement and Control, U.K., Guest Editor of special issue on “Computational Intelligence” of International Journal of Swarm Intelligence, Guest Editor of special issue on “Computational Intelligence: Theories, Applications and Future Directions” of International Journal of Artificial Intelligence and Soft Computing and an Editorial Board Member for several journals and conferences.
 Abstract: Intelligent health monitoring of machines using data driven approaches are designed to develop a real time health monitoring system which can continuously monitor the status of various components of machines and notify as soon as anomaly is detected.
 Data driven approaches are normally based on machine learning techniques and are largely dependent on signal pre-processing, feature extraction, feature selection and classification modules.
 Usually, large number of features are obtained in feature representation.
 In which some of them are irrelevant and does not contain useful information about the machine condition.
 Therefore, these features should be minimized to increase the classification accuracy of the classifier.

 This tutorial starts with introduction to data acquisition, sensitive position analysis, data pre-processing, feature extraction, feature selection, and classification for condition-based health monitoring of machines.